cjsj166/EnglishWordManager/README.md

 # EnglishWordManager

-Search naver dictionary faster and record the meaning of the English word.
+## How to search naver dictionary faster and record the meaning of the English word

 ![Inked1](https://github.com/cjsj166/EnglishWordManager/assets/94033188/7746d304-e754-4dfc-8b48-d07a879952a7)

 1. Write a word you want to search.